WeibelLab/ChronoSense/README.md

 - Next enter `npm start` and the application window will open up.
 - If you get a `electron: cannot execute binary file` error, run `npm install electron@^8.0.2` then try again

-## Change Notes:
-- In Docker build file, added the installation of network tools in order to allow for client/server connection between Host and Docker Container.
-- Added PowerShell script for easy container startup.
-Look up how to add a shortcut to run the script in Windows 10.
-- Added Webcam selection and webcam live stream to application functionality
-- Added ability to record current stream from a camera to an MP4 file with decent quality bitrate while taking into consideration quality vs. storage.

 ## Get Up and Running for Developing:
 1. Clone the repository to a location of your choosing using the command:
     `git clone https://github.com/WeibelLab/ChronoSenseV3.git`